Eberhard von Boremski: War against the Soviet Union

 On 18 June, III.
 Gruppe relocated to Moderówka in south-eastern Poland.
 On 22 June, German forces launched Operation Barbarossa, the German invasion of the Soviet Union.
 At the start of the campaign, JG 3 was subordinated to the V. Fliegerkorps (5th Air Corps), under command of General der Flieger Robert Ritter von Greim, which was part of Luftflotte 4 (4th Air Fleet), under command of Generaloberst Alexander Löhr.
-These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing the Ukraine and its capital Kiev.
+These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing Ukraine and its capital Kiev.
 Boremski, who was now assigned to 9.
 Staffel under command of Oberleutnant Viktor Bauer, claimed his first aerial victories on the Eastern Front on 25 June.
 Operating from Moderówka, he had filed claim for two Potez 63 bombers which were misidentified Petlyakov Pe-2 bombers.
 On 26 June, III.
 Gruppe relocated to Hostynne.

 On 6 November, III.
 Gruppe was withdrawn from the Eastern Front and sent to Mannheim-Sandhofen Airfield for a period of rest and replenishment.
 The first elements of the Gruppe arrived by train in Mannheim on 8 December, the transfer was completed a week later.
 There, the personnel was sent on home leave.
-The Gruppe received a full complement of 41 Messerschmitt Bf 109 F-4 aircraft and on 6 January 1942 was ordered to relocated to Sicily.
+Following the death of Generaloberst Ernst Udet, Reichsmarschall Hermann Göring ordered JG 3 to be given the honorary name "Udet" on 1 December.
+The Gruppe received a full complement of 41 Bf 109 F-4 aircraft and on 6 January 1942 was ordered to relocated to Sicily.
 On 13 January, 7.
 Staffel and elements of 8. and 9.
 Staffel boarded a train to Bari in southern Italy while the rest of III.
 Gruppe headed for Sciacca, Sicily.
 The relocation progressed until 26 January when new orders were received, ordering the Gruppe to return to Germany.
 At Jesau near Königsberg, present-day Kaliningrad in Russia, III.
 Gruppe began preparations for redeployment to the Eastern Front.